simonmichael/hledger/doc/ISSUES.md

 ## Labels

-In the github issue tracker we use various <https://github.com/simonmichael/hledger/labels>, some which appear above, to categorise things like:
+In the github issue tracker we use [labels](https://github.com/simonmichael/hledger/labels) to categorise things like:

 - whether an issue is a bug (red) or a wish (purple)
-- bug severity (light pink)
+- bug impact - who is affected (light yellow)
-- bug impact (light yellow)
+- bug severity - how annoying is it (light pink)
 - which subcomponents (tools, commands, input/output formats) are involved (light blue)
 - which platforms are involved (blue)
 - regressions (black)
-- security-related (bright red)
+- security issues (bright red)
-- bounty-related (bright green)
+- issues with bounties (bright green)
-- needs release (yellow)
+- PRs needing release (yellow)
-- what is blocking an issue (grey)
+- PR blockers (grey)
 - miscellaneous (white)

 The subcomponent names are also used in [commit message prefixes](#commit-messages), in issue titles, etc.